Levies are the lifeblood of shared living schemes

 I. Summary of the Facts

-Marula Lofts Body Corporate (the applicant) instituted dispute resolution proceedings against KS Bonga (the respondent), the registered owner of Unit 81 within the scheme, regarding unpaid levy contributions.
+Marula Lofts Body Corporate (the applicant) started dispute resolution proceedings against KS Bonga (the respondent), the registered owner of Unit 81 within the scheme, because of unpaid levies.
 The applicant sought to recover an outstanding amount of R16,455.21, which included interest charged at 24% per annum, following the respondent’s failure to settle the account despite demands.
-The matter was referred to adjudication after conciliation failed.
-Although the respondent was invited to make submissions, they failed to respond to the allegations or dispute the facts.
+The matter went to adjudication after conciliation failed.
+Although the respondent had the opportunity make submissions, they failed to respond to the allegations or dispute the facts.

 II.
 Legal Question